simplilearn-devops/devops-lesson-6/lab-6.1/README.md

 Find the external IP address of your VM.
-In a browser on your local machine enter the URL x.x.x.x:8080/jtrac replacing x.x.x.x with t=your external IP address.
+In a browser on your local machine enter the URL x.x.x.x:8080/jtrac replacing x.x.x.x with your external IP address.

 You should see the Jtrac home page.
 Log in as admin with passord admin.